eucalyptus/eucalyptus-console/README.md

 ## PREREQUISITE

-The user console works with Eucalyptus version 3.2 and later (earlier versions do not work).
+The user console works with Eucalyptus versions 3.2 to 3.4 (earlier versions do not work, and 4.0 or later will not work).
 This is due to the new authentication mechanism added in 3.2 to support the user console.
 If you run the console in mock mode (see below), the Eucalyptus 3.2 is not required (Eucalyptus cloud is not required).